Country Club Plaza

 No analysis available

-There is moderate-to-strong evidence for a recreation area.
-One or more remarks explicitly list a "recreation area," and the MLS data shows it in half of current listings, suggesting it is a genuine shared amenity even though it is less consistently mentioned than BBQ or tennis.
+There is solid evidence for a shared recreation area.
+One listing explicitly says "recreation area," and the MLS data shows the amenity in half of the listings, which is enough to treat it as a real building feature.

 No analysis available